ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 -------------------

 I volunteer to chip away at this, thought it will take quite a while for one person to do it all.
-Here is a rough plan.
+Here is a rough plan:

 #.
 Make GHC multi-target.
 I am almost done with this.